Jinghe-mel/UFEN-SLAM/README.md

 The code of UFEN-SLAM will be public shortly. <be>

 We also built a new underwater dataset in different water turbidities with groundtruth measurements named EASI.
-The EASI dataset can be found in [EASI Dataset](https://github.com/Jinghe-mel/UFEN-SLAM/tree/main/EASI%20Dataset).
+The EASI dataset can be found in [EASI Dataset](https://github.com/Jinghe-mel/UFEN-SLAM/tree/main/EASI%20Dataset).<br>
+A new challenging sequence, named EASI-T, with the highest turbidity and the heaviest flowing particles, is now available in EASI dataset.

 ## 2. Demo